illinois-cs241/illinois-cs241.github.io/_slides/lovable_linux.md

 <vertical />

-Swapping - Taking a page in memory and burning to disk.
+Swapping - Taking a page in memory and writing to disk.

 Swap File - specific file on disk that the pages get written to.
 Another solution is a swap space partition.